Fundamental Law of the State of Costa Rica: History

-Constituent Congress of the State of Costa Rica
+Constituent Congress

-The Constituent Congress of the State of Costa Rica of 1824-25 was the first Constituent Assembly convened in Costa Rica and author of the Fundamental Law of the Free State of Costa Rica.
-It was convened as part of the United Provinces of Central America newly independent from Spain.
+The Constituent Congress of the State of Costa Rica met from 1824 to 1825.
+It was the first Constituent Assembly convened in Costa Rica and produced the Fundamental Law.
+It was convened as part of the United Provinces of Central America, newly independent from Spain.

-On May 5, 1824, the National Constituent Assembly of Central America issued the mandate to the member states to convene constituent congresses to establish their state constitutions.
-Previously, said Assembly had issued the Bases of Federal Constitution in 1823 and then the Constitution of the Federal Republic of Central America in 1824 and now it was up to the State of Costa Rica to designate its internal constitution as well as the laws necessary for the proper functioning of the young State, so that in addition to the Constituent prerogatives was given Legislative Branch powers.
-Naturally the Constitution should be federal and based on the foundations of the Central American Constitution, that is, could not contradict it.
+The Constituent prerogative and Legislative Branch powers were important elements of the task.
+The work was limited by the foundations of the Central American Constitution, to which it must comply.

-It consisted of ten members, its president was Nazario Toledo, his secretary Rafael Ramírez and his assistant secretary Gordiano Paniagua.
+The Congress consisted of ten members, its president was Nazario Toledo, his secretary Rafael Ramírez and his assistant secretary Gordiano Paniagua.
 Juan Mora Fernández was Provisional Supreme Chief in this period, but he was not part of the Congress.
 The Congress also defined the country's flag and coat of arms.

-This Constitution was in force until it was repealed by Braulio Carrillo when he assumed power authoritatively in 1838.
+This Constitution was in force until it was repealed by Carrillo when he took power in 1838.

 Content

-It prescribed the third-grade vote (based on the Cádiz Constitution) in which male citizens elected second-degree electors in parochial elections, parishes elected other first-degree by department, and finally elected the authorities policies.
+The Law prescribed the third-grade vote (based on the Cádiz Constitution) in which male citizens elected second-degree electors in parochial elections, parishes elected other first-degree electors by department, and finally elected policies.

-It created the Executive, Legislative and Judicial branches, as well as a fourth branch, called the Conservative Branch, which exercised state control, something similar to the current Comptroller.
-It abolished the fueros to the military and the Church and drafted the rights of the citizen.
-It appointed the official name of Free State of Costa Rica and demanded that in order to be Head or Deputy Chief of State it would be required to be a Costa Rican by birth, a lay person, thirty years-old and owner of a property not less than one thousand pesos or an annual income of two hundred or be a professional of some science.
-It also prescribed a period of four years with consecutive reelection once.
+It created the Executive, Legislative and Judicial branches, as well as a fourth branch, called the Conservative Branch, which exercised state control, similar to the current Comptroller.
+It abolished the fueros to the military and the Church and drafted citizen rights.
+It chose the official name of Free State of Costa Rica.

+The Head or Deputy Chief of State must be a Costa Rican by birth, a lay person, at least thirty years-old and owner of property worth not less than one thousand pesos or an annual income of two hundred pesos, or be a science professional.
+It also prescribed a term of four years, limited to two consecutive terms.

-The Legislative Branch was unicameral and by popular election, called Congress, among its powers apart from that of legislating, it includes being the guardian of the Constitution, decreeing loans, commute sentences and pardon, receive the resignations of the members of the Supreme Powers and fix the territorial limits.
+The Legislative Branch (called Congress) was unicameral.
+Election was by popular vote.
+Among its powers was enacting legislation.
+It was also responsible to guard the Constitution, decree loans, commute sentences, issue pardons, receive the resignations of the members of the Supreme Powers and establish state borders.